kurtextrem/instant-smart-quotes/README.md

 # Instant Smart Quotes

 > [!NOTE]
-> This fork updates the extension to support Manifest v3 and adds:
+> This fork updates the extension to support Manifest v3 and adds advanced typography features from [Tipograph](https://github.com/pnevyk/tipograph) (MIT license).
->
-> - advanced typography features from [Tipograph](https://github.com/pnevyk/tipograph) (MIT license)
-> - right-click -> “Format Typography” on inputs / textareas

 Replace typewriter quotes, apostrophes, ellipses, dashes, and special symbols with their typographically correct counterparts as you type.
 Instant Smart Quotes is the last extension you will need to write beautiful typographically correct texts.

 ## Features

-### Real-Time Formatting (As You Type)

 - **Smart Quotes**: Language-specific curly quotes for over 50 languages
 - **Advanced Apostrophe Handling**: Proper apostrophes for contractions (don't, I'll, '90s) and possessives (James's)